Looking to build a bucket list of things to see in Norway? These are the most famous historical landmarks in Norway.

 However, there are many tourist destinations in Europe where it is possible to have a family vacation without the children feeling left out or under-stimulated.
 Frogner Park is a beautiful public park in the West End of Oslo, packed with lots of trees and open spaces for frolicking, making it perfect for those with young kids.

 The park derives its name from Frogner Manor and houses Oslo Museum.
-It is also home to the Vigelandsanlegget (or Vigeland Installation), a statue ground in the center of the park.
+It is also home to the Vigelandsanlegget (or Vigeland Installation), a statue ground in the park’s center.
 The sculpture installation is the world’s largest sculpture park made by a single artist.
 Tourists frequently (erroneously) call this place Vigeland Park.
-The Vigeland Installation is also protected and it is the first park that was labeled a protected site in Norway.
+The Vigeland Installation is also protected and is the first park labeled a protected site in Norway.

-In the 19th century, a lot of land from the estate was sold so that the city could grow.
+In the 19th Century, much of the estate was sold so it could grow.
 The remaining parts were then bought by Christiania municipality in 1896 and made into a public park.

 Then it became the site of an Exhibition in 1914.
 In addition, there is also a bathhouse and stadium nearby.
 The Frogner Pond is in the middle of the park.
-Frogner Park is the biggest park in Oslo and it covers 45 hectares.
+Frogner Park is the biggest park in Oslo, covering 45 hectares.
 Frogner Park has thousands of visitors daily.

 See Related: Proven Ways to Save Money for Travel